vincentjiang10/terrain-map/README.md

 ### Running the Program
 - Describe option to use args[] or stdin
-- Rotation by 45 degrees is applied to default points (set by Point.java)
+- Rotation by 45 degrees about x-axis is applied to default points
 - TODO: modify this -> points are then mapped to the XZ plane.
 (Explain and show picture of 3D to 2D projection)

-Running is simple:
+#### Instructuins
+A makefile has been provided to simplify the compilation process.
+Simply copy and run the following commands into terminal one at a time:
+1. make
+2. make run or java TerrainGUI (to generate GUI)
+OR
+3. If you have values that you want to test out and would like the GUI to be set to these values upon running, running java TerrainMap or java TerrainMap (algorithm) (size) (color) (map type) (deviation) can also be options.
+Running java TerrainMap will ask for console inputs as arguments.
+Note: acceptable bounds will be set on inputs.
+4. Enjoy :)